-The Electronic Payment Card allows you to pay for Eligible Medical Expenses at the time that you incur the expense.
+The HumanaAccess card allows you to pay for Eligible Medical Expenses at the time that you incur the expense.

-1. In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Program as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc.
+1. In order to be eligible for the HumanaAccess card, you must agree to abide by the terms and conditions of the Program as set forth herein and in the HumanaAccess Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc.

-You must agree to abide by the terms of the Program both during the Initial Election Period and during each Annual Election Period.
+You must agree to abide by the terms of the Program both during the Initial Election Period and during each Annual Open Enrollment Period.
 A Cardholder Agreement will be provided to you.
 The Cardholder Agreement is part of the terms and conditions of your Plan and this SPD.